NebulousLabs/Sia/Consensus.md

 A transaction is valid if:
 	+ All inputs are fully signed, without frivilous signatures
 	+ All inputs spend known outputs
+	+ The spend conditions in each input match the spend hash of the output being spent.
 	+ The inputs equal the outputs
 		- Outputs can be outputs
 		- Miner Fees can be outputs